-Congratulation to the 3 winners who’ve won the Green, Red and White trees during the Kanzashi Christmas Tree Giveaway Draw recently!!!
+Congratulation to the 3 winners who’ve won the Green, Red, and White trees during the Kanzashi Christmas Tree Giveaway Draw recently!!!
 For those who didn’t win or have missed the boat, please don’t be disappointed, here is the tutorial with the complete step-by-step photos and videos to guide you all the way to make the Kanzashi Christmas Tree!!!

-Though it looks tedious but if you get your hands on it, it is pretty simple!!!
+Though it looks tedious if you get your hands on it, it is pretty simple!!!
 Try it out!!!!

 Kanzashi Christmas Tree

 1. Fabric glue or good craft glue